Birmingham Child Injury Lawyer

 These representatives may also discourage you from hiring an attorney.
 Sometimes, they will do this by telling you that not retaining legal counsel will allow you to keep all of your money for yourself.

-These suggestions are deliberately misleading, as the reason insurance companies hate having to deal with lawyers is that lawyers actually know what victims’ cases are worth.
-People who do not have attorneys are typically unaware of the true value of their claims and are, thus, much more likely to accept settlement offers that are almost always significantly less that what victims are actually entitled to recover.
+These suggestions are deliberately misleading.
+Insurance companies hate having to deal with lawyers because lawyers know what victims’ cases are worth.
+People who do not have attorneys are typically unaware of the true value of their claims and therefore much more likely to accept settlement offers that are almost always significantly less that what victims are actually entitled to recover.

 You should avoid speaking to any insurer until you have legal representation.
 Contact Farris, Riley & Pitt, LLP as soon as possible.

-Our firm can handle all phone calls from insurance companies on your behalf so you do not have to worry about unknowingly making any recorded statements that ultimately damage your claim.
+Our firm can handle all phone calls from insurance companies on your behalf so you do not have to worry about unknowingly making any recorded statements that ultimately damages your claim and your child’s claim.
 We can engage in settlement negotiations, and Farris, Riley & Pitt, LLP will not hesitate to file a lawsuit when the insurer proves incapable of providing a satisfactory offer.